 What’s an investment horizon?

+So how do all of these concepts fit together in reality?
 Here are a few rules of thumb that might help with your investment choices:

 Ok, now for the legal bit